-The second level cache is a configurable unified cache quite different than the first level cache, illustrated in Fig. 1 (f).
-For the second level, we utilize way management implemented in Motorola's MCORE processor [15].
-In a way management cache, each way is a configurable way and may be designated as a unified way, an instruction-only way, a data-only way, or the way can be shut down entirely.
+The second level cache is a configurable unified cache quite different than the first level cache, illustrated in Figure 1(c).
+For the second level, we utilize way management implemented in Motorola's MCORE processor [11].
+Way management allows for each particular way in a unified cache to be designated as a unified way, an instruction-only way, a data-only way, or the way can be shut down entirely.